Improving the health and wellness of the communities we serve

 CURRENT SCHEDULE OF MMU VISITS

-We are pleased to inform you that the MMU is now ready to tour the Morongo Basin and provide on-site medical care.
+We are pleased to provide on-site medical care at remote locations in the Morongo Basin.
 This schedule will be updated as locations and dates are confirmed.

 The brightly colored, 38-foot mobile clinic provides comprehensive healthcare by a nurse practitioner who provides a clinic visit exam, and if necessary, prescribes lab tests and refills prescriptions.
 Some immunizations are available.
-Dental services are not provided at this time.
+Dental services are not provided at community centers at this time.

 Walk-in patients are accepted as time permits.
 We encourage patients to make appointments for care by calling